 Reportedly, the final scene Sean Connery filmed as Bond (at least in the official movie series) was the one in which an unconscious Bond is loaded into a coffin at the funeral home.
-So, Connery's last ever day of playing James Bond for EON Productions was Friday the 13th August, 1971.
+So, Connery's last ever day of playing James Bond for EON Productions was Friday, August 13, 1971.

 This is the second of three James Bond title songs sung by Shirley Bassey.
 The first was Goldfinger (1964) and the last was Moonraker (1979).
 She also sang a version of the "Mr. Kiss Kiss Bang Bang" song for Thunderball (1965) which was not used.
 To date, Bassey is the only singer to have performed a Bond title song more than once.

 George Lazenby was asked to make a second Bond movie but declined, due to a lengthy and restrictive potential contract.
 Burt Reynolds was the original choice to replace him but was unavailable.
-Then American actor John Gavin was signed to play James Bond in this movie.
-At the time, he had recently played the French Spy OSS 117 in the Eurospy flick OSS 117 - Double Agent (1968).
+John Gavin was signed to play Bond in this movie, and had recently played the French Spy OSS 117 in the Eurospy flick Niente rose per OSS 117 (1968).
 Adam West turned down the role because he felt that James Bond should be a British actor.
 Michael Gambon turned down the role because he was "in terrible shape" and "had tits like a woman."
-At the last minute Sean Connery agreed to return as Bond for the sixth time in a two-picture deal and at an astronomical salary for the time.
-Producer Albert R. Broccoli insisted that Gavin be paid-out the full salary called for in his contract.
+At the last minute Sean Connery agreed to return as Bond for the sixth time in a two-picture deal, at an astronomical salary for the time.
+Albert R. Broccoli insisted that Gavin be paid the full salary called for in his contract.

 Albert R. Broccoli hated the line "Alimentary, Dr. Leiter," which Bond says when asked the location of the diamonds concealed in a corpse.
 He thought no one would understand it referred to digestion.
 At the film's premiere, two people in the front row burst out laughing at the line, and Broccoli quipped, "Big deal, they're doctors."